tirpudevk111/cleaning_bot_sim/README.md

 # Cleaning Bot Simulation

 This repository contains a ROS 2 simulation for a robot having depth cameras using Gazebo Classic and RTAB-Map for SLAM.
+You will be ablle to generate the 3D RGBD map with the following commands.

 ## Prerequisites